addiscent/vagrant-ruby-rails/README.md

         $

 7. Create a new Rails app and start the thin web server

 > $ cd /vagrant/workspace && rails new myapp && cd myapp && rails s -b 0.0.0.0

 Open a web browser to _http://localhost:3030_

         Yay!
 You’re on Rails!

-When ready to stop the rails server, press control-C :
+When ready to stop the Rails server, press control-C :

   The _vagrant-ruby-rails_ _guest-vbox_ SSH terminal session prompt returns.

 End the _vagrant-ruby-rails_ _guest-vbox_ SSH terminal session :

 > $ exit

   The terminal session prompt of the _host_ returns.

-After stopping the rails server, you may remove everything which was installed.
-To do so, use the following commands.
+When you wish to do so, you may remove everything which was installed, by using the following commands.

   Remove the _vagrant-ruby-rails_ _guest-vbox_ from the _host_ computer :

   > $ vagrant destroy

-        The _vagrant-ruby-rails_ _guest-vbox_ has been stopped, and the _vagrant-ruby-rails_ _guest-vbox_ (VirtualBox) virtual machine files have been removed.
+        The _vagrant-ruby-rails_ _guest-vbox_ has been stopped.
+        The _vagrant-ruby-rails_ _guest-vbox_ virtual machine files have been removed.

   Remove the  _vagrant-ruby-rails_ project files from the _host_ computer :

   > $ cd ..

   > $ rm -r vagrant-ruby-rails-master

 "And just like that, she was gone."